Saskatoon Blades game attendee snipes proposal between plays - Saskatoon | Globalnews.ca

 Arwyn Palongayak-Landry popped the question in front of 3,241 Western Hockey League (WHL) fans to his now-fiancée Gabrielle Abraham on Saturday night.

-READ MORE: Saskatoon Blades melt Kootenay Ice 4-2, extend their win streak to 7
+READ MORE: Saskatoon Blades melt Kootenay Ice 4-2, extend win streak to 7

 The couple has been together for four years.